 You can exercise your rights free of charge by contacting us using the details set out in the “Contacting us” section below, or by contacting our Data Protection Officer at DPO@marlboroughgroup.com.

 We’ll consider all such requests and provide our response within a reasonable period (and in any event within one month of your request, unless we tell you we’re entitled to a longer period required by applicable law).
 Please note, however, that certain personal information may be exempt from such requests in certain circumstances, for example if we need to keep using the information to comply with our own legal obligations or to establish, exercise or defend legal claims.
 If an exception applies, we’ll tell you this when responding to your request.
 We may need you provide us with information necessary to confirm your identity before responding to any request you make.

-You can find out more information about your rights by contacting the appropriate EU data regulator such as the UK’s Information Commissioner’s Office (ICO), or by searching their website at https://ico.org.uk/.
+You can find out more information about your rights by contacting an appropriate EU data regulator such as the UK’s Information Commissioner’s Office (ICO), or by searching their website at https://ico.org.uk/.

 We don’t and won’t knowingly collect information from any unsupervised child under the age of 13.
 If you’re under the age of 13, you may not use our sites unless your parent or guardian has provided us with their consent for your use of our sites or our site (as applicable).

-If you have any questions about your privacy with us or this Policy, you can contact us at:
+If you have any questions or complaints about your privacy with us or this Policy, you can contact us at:

-Address: Investment Fund Services Limited, Marlborough House, 59 Chorley New Road, Bolton BL1 4QP
+Address: Marlborough Group Holdings Limited, Marlborough House, 59 Chorley New Road, Bolton BL1 4QP